19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Action.md

 In combat, things that require very little time or effort are called a free action.
 These can be done at will on your [Turn](Turn.md) within reason.
 The main example is talking.
 You can talk in character during your turn with allies or the enemy and it doesn't cost you anything.

 - Try to keep it to a reasonable amount of time to keep the game moving and let other players have their turn.
-- Other examples include dropping what you are holding, dropping concentration, etc.
+- Other examples include dropping concentration, looking around, etc.

 ## Delving Action